grntco/100daysofcode/README.md

 Day 91: Continued the Intermediate HTML and CSS course from The Odin Project.
 Started the Sign-Up Form project.
 Set up my github, html, css, images, fonts, etc. Created images with Lexica.art.

 Day 92: Continued the Intermediate HTML and CSS course from The Odin Project.
 Worked on styling my sign-up page.
 Learning to work with an external font, linear gradients on text, and an svg.

+Day 93: Continued the Intermediate HTML and CSS course from The Odin Project.
+Continued styling elements.
+Figuring out linear gradients on a button and how to style form elements.